koen-schouten/COVID19-Dataset-Downloader/README.md

 >docker run -i -d covid-downloader

-Note:
+# Note:

-Password is not hidden.
+**Password is not hidden**.
 Only run on a system that's completely controlled by yourself.

 To run this yourself make sure a github.com/{USERNAME}/COVID19-Dataset-Netherlands.git repo exists.